There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 The purpose of excluding these methods is to avoid hindering the practice of medicine.

-Surgical methods
+Surgical treatment methods

 Definition

-A « surgical method » refers to any method performed on a living human or animal body, regardless of its purpose (e.g., aesthetic or medical, INPI Examination Guidelines, I-C VII.2.1.2.a).
+A « surgical treatment method » refers to any method performed on a living human or animal body, regardless of its purpose (e.g., aesthetic or medical, INPI Examination Guidelines, I-C VII.2.1.2.a).

 Exclusion